-Because ASDF is an extensible system for defining operations on components, it also provides a generic function operate (which is usually abbreviated by oos, which stands for operate-on-system).
-You'll use oos whenever you want to do something beyond compiling, loading and testing.
+Because ASDF is an extensible system for defining operations on components, it also provides a generic function operate, so you may arbitrarily operate on your systems beyond the default operations.
+(At the interactive REPL, users often use its shorter alias oos, which stands for operate-on-system, a name inherited from mk-defsystem.)
+You'll use operate whenever you want to do something beyond compiling, loading and testing.